Iris von Arnim: Career

 Today, Iris Von Arnim delivers to over 200 exclusive boutiques and department stores globally, she has her own production site in Italy and mono stores in Munich, Vienna and Kampen, Sylt.
 She lives in Hamburg, Germany and heads the largest European young designer competition, the Apolda European Design Award.
 She supports weaving mills in Cambodia, Pakistan and Mexico.

 In 2006, Valentin von Arnim, her son, joined the company.
-Since 2009 he is general manager.
+Since 2009 he has been serving general manager, in charge of operations, marketing and sales.

 In 2010, Iris von Arnim formed a joint venture with Claudia Schiffer to develop the Claudia Schiffer Cashmere Collection.
 Schiffer is creative director and von Arnim is responsible for product development, production and sales.